Splinter (Teenage Mutant Ninja Turtles): 2012 animated series

 As the second season progresses, Splinter tells the turtles about his true relationship with Karai.
-He is able, eventually, to convince Karai of the truth about their past, but she subsequently mutates into a snake-like being when Shredder's plan for revenge backfires.
+He is eventually able to convince Karai of the truth about their past, but she subsequently mutates into a snake-like being when Shredder's plan for revenge backfires.
 Later, Earth is invaded by the Kraang and, in the ensuing battle, much of Splinter's lair is destroyed before Splinter is able to defeat Kraang Sub-Prime.
 Splinter then leaves the lair to find his missing sons.
 Splinter again engages Shredder in battle and, seemingly victorious, Splinter prepares to reunite with his sons, April, and Casey Jones, only to be attacked from behind by Shredder and thrown into a sewer drain.
 He is rescued from drowning by Karai and left in an area of the sewer to recover.

 At the end of the 3rd season, Splinter asks Shredder for a truce to stop the alien Triceratons.
-Shredder agrees but at the end of the battle, Shredder stabs Splinter in the back (literally).
+Shredder agrees but at the end of the battle, Shredder kills Splinter.
 The turtles hold him one last time before they, Casey and April flee with Fugitoid, as he arrives at the very last moment in a spaceship as Earth is sucked into a black hole.

 When the turtles go through the time and fail to claim all the Black-Hole Generator pieces to help in the battle against the Triceratons and warn Splinter in time to stop Shredder from killing him.
 Splinter defeats Shredder, somewhat paralyzing him as Tiger Claw takes him away.
 When Shredder has himself infused with mutagen, he kidnaps Karai and demands her to come.
 Splinter fights Shredder along with the turtles, and the fight, leading up to rocky crevices and chasms below, Splinter and Shredder fall into a gaping chasm.
 Shredder's fall stops short as he lands on a rock outcrop as Splinter falls way down.
 He is still alive but his leg is broken.
 He sees the Rat King come toward him, seemingly surviving his fall down as well.
 Meanwhile, the turtles try to find him but Shredder goes after them.
 Splinter fights the Rat King but soon tumbles down and realizes that his fight with the Rat King was all a hallucination because of his fever he had developed in the chasm.
 He finds the skeletal remains of the Rat King and Donatello and Michelangelo find him, alive and well.